Photon-HDF5/photon-hdf5/docs/phdata.rst

 (timestamps, detectors, nanotimes, etc...).
-However, in order to correctly interpret the data, additional information is needed (for example which detector is donor/acceptor in a 2-colors smFRET experiment, or the alternation period in a us-ALEX experiment).
+However, in order to correctly interpret the data, additional information is needed (for example which detector is donor/acceptor in a 2-colors smFRET experiment, or the alternation period in a μs-ALEX experiment).
 If available, these additional specifications are contained inside */photon_data* in the :ref:`measurement_specs sub-group <measurement_specs_group>`.